Temporal Network Analysis Using Zigzag Persistence: Background

-It should be noted that sometimes zigzag persistence results are counter-intuitive.
+It should be noted that sometimes zigzag persistence results are counter-intuitive to those used to standard persistence interpretation.
 For example, consider the example of Fig.~\ref{fig:HouseExample}.
 The first two filtrations each appear to have a circular structure which lasts through the duration of the filtration, however, the zigzag persistence diagram sees the first case as a class living throughout, while the second breaks this class into two individual bars.
 In this case at least, the issue can be mitigated by including a triangle at the top of the house filling in the short cycle, resulting in both filtrations having only a single point in the persistence diagram representing the loop in the house.